jhmkorndorfer/redux/progress.md

                 - ml FFTW.MPI/3.3.10-gompi-2023a  (using the same as we used for stic)
                 - ml zlib/1.2.11-GCCcore-10.3.0
                 - Also need to load CMake.
 Trying the newest available: ml CMake/3.29.3-GCCcore-13.3.0
+- Installing opencv using the easybuild 'local' module is only crashing with different versions etc. I think I will end up having to install it locally.

 ### Learnings
 - Check WiKi shared by Lucia: https://dubshen.astro.su.se/wiki/index.php/Redux